 Students email faculty about increasingly trivial matters and become demanding about wanting prompt replies.

-Kersting (2016) speculates that students who spend hours and hours on social media and technology are conditioned, at least in part, to “live” into the above-mentioned trends.
-He adds that the same area of the brain that is affected by multitasking is also the area that is responsible for managing emotions.
-According to Nash (2013) “A strong emotional intelligence equals a healthy cerebral cortex, the frontal part of the brain that is responsible for executive functions.”
+Kersting (2016) speculates that students who spend hours and hours on social media and technology are conditioned, at least in part, to “live” into the trends mentioned above.
+He adds that the same area of the brain affected by multitasking is also responsible for managing emotions.
+According to Nash (2013), “A strong emotional intelligence equals a healthy cerebral cortex, the frontal part of the brain that is responsible for executive functions.”
 When a message comes to the brain, it first goes to the emotional center of the brain, the amygdala.
 An efficient brain will then send that particular message to the cerebral cortex, which subsequently decides what should be done with the information at hand.
-People who have poor or low emotional intelligence tend to have a weak connection between the emotional part of the brain, the amygdala, and the thinking part of the brain, the cerebral cortex (Kersting, 2016).
+People with poor or low emotional intelligence tend to have a weak connection between the emotional part of the brain, the amygdala, and the thinking part of the brain, the cerebral cortex (Kersting, 2016).

-Twenge (2017) in her most recent book, iGen: Why Today’s Super-Connected Kids Are Growing Up Less Rebellious, More Tolerant, Less Happy – and Completely Unprepared for Adulthood, analyzed four large, nationally representative studies of over 11 million Americans since the 1960s and identified several important trends among children who have only known life with the internet which she calls i’Gen’ers.
+In her most recent book, iGen: Why Today’s Super-Connected Kids Are Growing Up Less Rebellious, More Tolerant, Less Happy – and Completely Unprepared for Adulthood, Twenge (2017) analyzed four large, nationally representative studies of over 11 million Americans since the 1960s and identified several important trends among children who have only known life with the internet, which she calls i’Gen’ers.
 Specifically, I’Gen’ers:

 Are more insecure